langurmonkey/website-source/content/blog/2022/wayland-sway.md

 type = "post"
 +++

 **Wayland** is a modern display server protocol that will eventually replace X11.
-It is still not quite a 100% there, but it has been improving steadily and gaining ground over the past years.
-It is expected to become the new default display server on Linux systems at some point in the near future.
+It is still not quite a hundred percent there, but it has been improving steadily and gaining ground over the past years.
+It is expected to become the new default display server on Linux systems at some point in the near future...
+Whatever near means in that context.

 This past weekend I had some time to play around with **Sway**, a window manager and Wayland compositor that mimics i3.
 How did it go?